course-details-portlet

 Learning methods and activities

-Principal instrument: individual instruction with satisfactory participation in compulsory instruction.
-To be able to take the final exam, the student must attend a minimum of 80% of the instruction.
+Principal instrument: individual and group instruction with satisfactory participation.
+To be able to take the final exam, the student must attend a minimum of 80% of the classes.

 Students with a need for piano accompaniment who have classical vocals, strings, brass or woodwind as their principal instrument, will get 4 x 30 min. accompaniment in preparation for their exam, and 1 hour for the exam itself.